-- Written statements of no more than 5 pages may be submitted no later than 5 business days prior to the arbitration. - Appeals will be heard within 60 business days of assignment of an arbitrator. - The hearing will determine whether the discipline was imposed in accordance with the just cause provisions of Section 9.3 in the contract.
+- The arbitrator is selected on a rotation basis from a panel of arbitrators mutually acceptable to labor and management.
+Arbitrators will be reviewed and selected on an annual basis.
+The parties will mutually appoint arbitrators to fill vacancies on the panel during the life of this Agreement. - The arbitration will be scheduled on a regular basis.
+The arbitration may be held regionally.
+No more than 3.0 hours may be spent any one case with each party having a maximum of 1.5 hours for presentation of their case.
+The objective is for the arbitrator to review as many cases in the day as practicable. - Written statements of no more than 5 pages may be submitted no later than 5 business days prior to the arbitration. - Appeals will be heard within 60 business days of assignment of an arbitrator. - The hearing will determine whether the discipline was imposed in accordance with the just cause provisions of Section 9.3 in the contract.
 The hearing will be limited to the charges sustained at the local level.
 Prior to the hearing, the parties will confer in order to clarify or narrow the issues being appealed as may be appropriate. - Parties shall have the right to introduce a reasonable number of witnesses and present documentary evidence.
-A necessary witness who is an employee of the Judiciary will be permitted to appear without loss of pay for the time of appearance and travel time as required. - The arbitrator shall render a bench decision at the conclusion of the hearing accepting, rejecting, or modifying the hearing officer's decision with a concise statement of reason(s). - The advisory decision of the arbitrator will be recommended to the Administrative Director or his/her designee. - Prior to issuing a final decision not to accept an advisory decision, in whole or in part, the Administrative Director or his/her designee, will meet with the Union to discuss that decision. - If the appointing authority does not accept an advisory arbitration decision, in whole or in part, the final decision shall be accompanied by a written explanation of why it was not accepted.
+A necessary witness - who is an employee of the Judiciary will be permitted to appear without loss of pay for the time of appearance and travel time as required. - The arbitrator shall render a bench decision at the conclusion of the hearing accepting, rejecting, or modifying the hearing officer's decision with a concise statement of reason(s).

-- The parties will split the cost of the arbitration equally.
+- The advisory decision of the arbitrator will be recommended decision subject to the review of the Administrative Director or their designee. - Prior to issuing a final decision not to accept an advisory decision, in whole or in part, the Administrative Director or their designee, will meet with the Union to discuss that decision. - If the Administrative Director or their designee does not accept an advisory arbitration decision, in whole or in part, the final decision shall be accompanied by a written explanation of why it was not accepted. - The parties will split the cost of the arbitration equally.
 If the arbitrator hears cases involving employees from other unions, the cost of the arbitrator shall be prorated based on the length of the matter(s) heard that day. - There will be no AOC hearing for minor discipline brought by a vicinage. - b.
-Appeals by Unclassified Employees: If an unclassified employee does not agree with the local hearing officer's decision and the Union does not choose to appeal to an arbitrator, there is no further appeal right. - B. Major Discipline - 1.
+The Union or employee may exercise the right to appeal to advisory arbitration.
+The Union will be responsible for securing the escrow amount from an employee to pay the arbitrator if an employee wants to proceed to arbitration without Union representation. - B. Major Discipline - 1.
 Within ten (10) business days after receiving a Preliminary Notice of Disciplinary Action or Notice of Discipline for Unclassified Employees, the employee or the Union may request a hearing, in writing.
 The hearing shall be held within twenty-five (25) business days unless agreed otherwise.
 If no hearing is requested within ten (10) business days, it is deemed waived.
 A Final Notice of Disciplinary Action shall be issued and the discipline shall be imposed. - 2.
 The employee may be represented at the hearing by a Union representative as designated by the local.
 Unless otherwise agreed, the Judiciary shall issue a decision and furnish the employee and the Union with a Final Notice of Disciplinary Action within forty-five (45) business days after the hearing.